ampproject/amphtml/extensions/amp-fx-collection/amp-fx-collection.md

 The `amp-fx-collection` extension provides a collection of preset visual effects, such as parallax that can be easily enabled on any element via attributes.

-Currently, only the `parallax` effect is supported.
-More effects such as `fade-in`, `slide-in` are planned to be supported soon.
+Currently, only the `parallax` and `fade-in` effects are supported.
+More effects such as `slide-in` are planned to be supported soon.

 To specify a visual effect for an element, add the `amp-fx` attribute with the value of the visual effect.